-In-Kind Donations:
+In-Kind Donations

 An in-kind contribution is when a corporation, foundation, or individual contributes a good or service in lieu of providing cash.
 In-kind contributions support the programs or daily operations of Girl Scouts of Utah (GSU).
 Such contributions include products, supplies and equipment, the use of corporate services or facilities, and professional services or expertise.
-If your troop/group would like to solicit an entity for an in-kind gift that is valued at more than \$100, please contact Girl Scouts of Utah Council.
+If your troop/group would like to solicit an entity for an in-kind gift that is valued at more than \$100, please contact Girl Scouts of Utah Development Dept. (info@gsutah.org).